ilindh/Engineering-Portfolio/docs/studies.md

 ## My favourite / otherwise relevant courses:

-  - Applied Mathematics 1
+  - Applied Mathematics 1 _(on-going)_
-    - Key takeaways: Im definitely not  the best at maths but I like it!
-Numerical mathematics / methods support programming and digital dataprocessing nicely!
+    - Key takeaways: Numerical mathematics / numerical methods support programming and digital dataprocessing nicely!

   - C-ohjelmointi (C-programming)
-    - Key takeaways: Basic experience in C-language.
-Pointers, variable types, memory handlign (malloc) etc.
+    - Key takeaways: Experience in C-language.
+Pointers, variable types, memory handling (malloc) etc.

   - Olio-ohjelmointi (Object-oriented programming)
-    - Key takeaways: Object-oriented thinking, general software development, Java / Android studio
+    - Key takeaways: Object-oriented programming model and thinking, general software development, Java / Android studio

   - Introduction to Web Development
     - Key takeaways: CSS, JavaScript, HTML.
-Learned some interesting frontend stuff!
-Built a wether app website as my project work.
+Gained some experience with web development tools (AJAX, Leaflet, Bootstrap, Interaction with APIs, JSON manipulation)!
+Built a weather app website as my project work and achieved full points!

-  - Säätötekniikan perusteet (Basics of control)
+  - Basics of Control Engineering
-    - Key takeaways: I have a love hate relationship with control engineering.
-Very interesting and extremely usefull stuff but requires time to understand.
+    - Key takeaways:
+      - Gained a solid understanding of system analysis, stability analysis (Bode, Nyquist, Root Locus), and the fundamentals of control loops

-  - Digital Control 1
+  - Digital Control 1 _(on-going)_
+    - Key takeaways:
+      - Deep dive into discrete control systems, discretization, state-space models.
-    - Key takeaways: Very interesting course.
+      - Very interesting course.
 I took this course purely for my own enjoyment as an extra.

   - Electronics Project
     - Key takeaways: Masters level project course.
-We did a project for Biovaaka Oy.
+We did a project for a company.
 Learned a lot about working for a real customer.
-My role was software developer / bluetooth expert.
+My role was software developer / Bluetooth developer.

-  - Electronics Laboratory 1 / 2 (laboratory / project courses), Analog Electronics 1 / 2 (laboratory / project courses), Basics of Electronics 2 (project course)
+  - Electronics Laboratory 1 / 2 (laboratory / project courses), Analog Electronics 1 / 2 (laboratory / project courses) and Basics of Electronics 2 (project course)
-    - Key takeaways: I have strong background in practical hands on work with electronics and teamwork.
+    - Key takeaways: I have strong background in practical laboratory work with electronics.
 I like projects where you get to solve problems and learn through practical experience.

-  - Introduction to Embedded Systems / Introduction Embedded System Programming
+  - Introduction to Embedded Systems and Introduction Embedded System Programming (on-going)

     - Key takeaways:

       - I was able to deepen my interest in embedded systems.
       - I purchased a Zybo Z7 board, which is used in the course.
-The programming course as a projcet work and the task is to implement converter code.
+The programming course as a project work and the task is to implement converter code.
 I had a good grasp of the project from the beginning and was appointed as the project manager.
 I delegate tasks, design system architecture / structure, and implement the final code merge on my own Zybo.